pedrocel/pedrocel/README.md

 <!-- Apresentação -->

-- 🔭 CTO and Senior Software Engineer On My System Labs ®
+- 🔭 Project manager and systems analyst at SENAI-AL ®

 - 🌱 Stack: PHP with Laravel.